Introduction

 - string patterns: A generalization which allows for whitespace and usage in nested expressions.

-This distinction is useful for scripting and some interactive use cases, note that a raw pattern would keep parsing any non whitespace character.
+This distinction is useful for scripting and some interactive use cases.

 Scripting